 The Fire Prevention Division, including the Volunteer Fire Companies of CSA#40, respond to over 1000 calls per year.
 A variety of the calls sometimes are suspicious in nature or an obvious crime with out evidence leading to an arrest.

 Suspicious activities and crimes are reported to the Sonoma County Sheriffs Office.
 The Fire Prevention Division works side by side with the Sheriff’s Office and local fire agencies to help apprehend violators.
+Please report any information you have about suspicious activities to the Sheriff's Office at (707) 565-2511.

 Typical crimes are hazardous materials and fires.
 The common hazardous materials incident responded to is road side dumps.
 These negligent acts cost the County of Sonoma thousands of dollars a year for clean up, with very little cost recovery.
 The County of Sonoma is not the only victim of these crimes.
 Many road side dumps end up on private property and cost the property owners, including insurance companies the same costs if not more for clean up.
 Road side fires are common in the late spring and summer time.